 The Group of Women

 In John's account, Mary refers to ‘we’ - a group of women.
 They are not described in any detail, they are not named.
-She probably came down to the tomb on her own, and she left on her own to go and find Peter and John.
+She probably came down to the tomb on her own, and left on her own to go and find Peter and John.
 But the other women were around at a similar time window.
-We're now going to follow the story of the other women in the group.
-If we look at the accounts of the different gospels, we find slightly different descriptions of who this group of women were.
-Matthew describes Mary Magdalene and the other Mary, Matthew 28 verse 1.
-Mark describes Mary Magdalene, Mary the mother of James, and Salome, Mark 16 verse 1.
-Luke describes in Luke 24 verse 1 Mary Magdalene, Joanna, Mary the mother of James, and others with them.
-John describes just Mary Magdalene, John 20 verse 1, and a group which Mary describes as ‘we’ in verse 2.
+We are now going to follow the story of the other women in the group.
+If we look at the accounts of the different Gospels, we find slightly different descriptions of who this group of women were.
+Matthew describes Mary Magdalene and the other Mary, Matthew 28: 1.
+Mark describes Mary Magdalene, Mary the mother of James, and Salome, Mark 16: 1.
+Luke describes in Luke 24: 1 Mary Magdalene, Joanna, Mary the mother of James, and others with them.
+John describes just Mary Magdalene, John 20: 1, and a group which Mary describes as ‘we’ in verse 2.
 Putting all this evidence together.
 We can suggest that a group of about six women came to the tomb.
 They probably didn't all come together.
 Probably Mary Magdalene came separately.
 We don't know in what groups the others came.